-- The AC adaptor will become warm to the touch after very long use.
+- The shape of the power cord plug and household power outlet receptacle differ according to country and geographical area.
+The illustration shows just one example of the shapes that are available. - The AC adaptor will become warm to the touch after very long use.
 This is normal and does not indicate malfunction. - To prevent breaking of the wire, take care to avoid putting any type of load on the power cord.